-In an acquisition, a target company is acquired and absorbed by the bidding company and after the deal only the bidding company exists, while the target company goes out of existence.
+In an acquisition, a target company is acquired and absorbed by the bidding company and after the deal, only the bidding company exists, while the target company goes out of existence.
 A merger differs from an acquisition in that two companies join to form an entirely new organization.
-This involves integration of all of the components of the two companies to form a new company.
+This involves the integration of all of the components of the two companies to form a new company.
 In practice, the terms mergers, acquisition, and consolidation are often used interchangeably, because they differ only in terms of legal aspects.

-Challenges prior-Merger or acquisition
+Challenges Prior-Merger or acquisition

-The first challenge is selecting a right company that can extend the portfolio of the acquiring company.
+The first challenge is selecting the right company that can extend the portfolio of the acquiring company.
 The next challenge then is to prepare businesses to address existing issues surrounding finance, compatibility, management, and legal areas.
 The other challenge deals with the difficulties that arise when trying to integrate people, systems, and business processes.
-Challenges surrounding integration of systems and business processes arise and overcoming them can be quite difficult if not done right.
+Challenges surrounding the integration of systems and business processes arise and overcoming them can be quite difficult if not done right.

 Challenges post-Merger or acquisition